kul1288/Using-nginx-as-HTTP-load-balancer/README.md

 4. check in browser http://localhost

-You can use upstream like this
+You can use upstream like this also
 ----------------------------------

 	upstream app_example  {